Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/GettingStarted.md

 # Topic Mapping Pipeline - 2020 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]
 # Getting Started

-The pipeline is programed in Java.
+The pipeline is written in Java.
 There are no compiled `.jar` library yet, you must therefore either run it through a Java IDE (i.e. IntelliJ IDEA, or Eclipse), or compile and run via command line.

 The sources are in the `src` folder.